Trimi's Pharmacy Partners: How We Ensure Medication Quality

 Pharmacy Partner Requirements

-- State licensure: Active pharmacy license in good standing with state board
+- State licensure: Active pharmacy license in good standing with the state board of pharmacy

-- Federal compliance: 503A or 503B registration with adherence to all federal requirements
+- 503A compounding: State-board-licensed 503A community sterile compounding with adherence to all applicable state and federal requirements

 - USP compliance: Operations following USP 795, 797, and 800 compounding standards